 The second reason that I believe that it is important to clean brushes is because, it allows the make up to go on smoother and have a better finish.
 The colour is truer.
 Imagine trying to put a cream product on with the build up of weeks’ worth of products left on the brush.
 Both the colour and the texture will be compromised by the residue of old make up.
 This why I feel it is so important to clean make up brushes carefully, or if you fell like you don’t have the time to clean them, do as a friend of mine does and buy cheap throwaways or even use disposables.
 But whatever you do, don’t use dirty brushes on your beautiful face and then dip them into your products!
 And if you use your fingers, make sure that they are clean and don’t double dip.

-I personally prefer to use a good quality make up brush, I see them as an investment as I just believe that I get a much better finish with a brush.
+OI personally prefer to use good quality make up brushes.
+Personally, I see them as an investment and believe that I get a much better finish with a brush.
 I do use sponges for blending but I do mainly use brushes.
 My favourites are brushes with that have soft, but synthetic bristles, I am really not about to endanger animals in order to get the perfect crease or contour.
 I love brushes from:

 I was told that my brush cleaning routine is time consuming, and admittedly it will take time if you have a lot of dirty brushes to clean first, but if you are starting with clean brushes, it really is a couple of minutes daily maintenance.